jonesrussell/nishman/readme.md

-# Memory Card Game
+# Nishman Game (Similar to Hangman)

-This is a simple memory card game.
-The goal is to match all the cards in the fewest number of moves.
+This is a word game.
+The goal is to guess the word by choosing letters to fill in the blanks.

-Click on a card to reveal its symbol.
-Click on a second card to reveal its symbol.
-If the symbols match, the cards will remain face up.
-If the symbols do not match, the cards will be hidden again.
-Continue until all cards are matched.
+Wrong guesses are a strike, 3 strikes you're out.
+Guess the word to continue to next word.

 ## Instructions